-When your Super Bowl party is in full swing, the last thing you want is for safety mishaps to happen that interrupts the fun.
+When your big game party is in full swing, the last thing you want is for safety mishaps to happen that interrupts the fun.
 A blown fuse that takes out the blender, or, worse yet, the TV is a definite party foul.
 Forgotten appetizers in the oven that catch on fire?
 No one’s idea of a smokin’ good time.
 Here are some tips on avoiding game day disasters and safety mishaps at home.

 How To Put Out A Kitchen Fire

 Knowing how to put out a kitchen fire will save both your home and game day.
 Here's what you need to know.
 If the fire is in the oven, don’t open the oven door.
 Otherwise, you might burn your face or set your hair on fire.
 Plus, fire needs oxygen to thrive, and you’ll supply that by opening the door.
 The fire will eventually abate if you just turn off the oven.
 Stay in the room and keep an eye on things through the oven window.
 Once it has cooled completely, you can get to work on the cleanup.
 A stovetop fire is a bit more dangerous.
 Your best option is to cut off the oxygen supply to the pan or pot with a lid by just covering the pan.
 If that doesn't work pour a good amount of baking soda on the fire.
 This will stifle the flames.
 If that doesn't work, use your fire extinguisher or call the fire department.
 Never put water on a grease fire.

 How To Prevent Slips And Falls